Today we talk to Laurence about his hometown Edinburgh. Laurence gives us his top local tips for spending a weekend in Edinburgh.

-What is your favourite thing to do in Edinburgh with a day off?
+What is your favourite thing to do in Edinburgh on a weekend?

-What in your opinion is the one thing you can’t miss when you visit Edinburgh?
+What in your opinion, is the one thing you can’t miss during a weekend in Edinburgh?

-Any top tips where to go/ what to do on a rainy day?
+Any top tips for things to do on a rainy day in Edinburgh?